 Location.
 The geographical location of the activity in the non-state conflict.
-Location is a string variable, listing all countries in which the conflict is active in the order of the number of fatalities as defined by the best estimate for the year.
+Location is a string variable, listing all countries in which the conflict is active.

 GWNOLoc.
 This field contains the country code(s) for the state(s) listed in the Location variable.
 Thus, it lists the country codes for the primary party/parties in the conflict.
 GWNoloc is a string variable, where the numbers are separated by a comma (',').
-A full list of country codes is available in the UCDP Dyadic Dataset Codebook (Harbom, 2009).
+A full list of country codes is available in the UCDP Dyadic Dataset Codebook (Themnér, 2015).